rockettheme/docs/Docs/wordpress/themes/g4myriad/demo.md

 #### Assignments

 The next step you will need to take in creating your Theme Settings override is to assign the Front Page override to the page you wish to use as the home page.
-Under the **Template Page Types** list, you will want to select your desired page.
+Under the **Theme Page Types** list, you will want to select your desired page.

 Doing this will assign the override to this page.
 This will allow the override to cover all access scenarios that would lead a user to your site's main home page.